 At BFS, we set the highest expectations and academic ambitions for all of our students.
-In 2019, students at BFS gained more progress in their A Levels than students at any other state Sixth Form in Bristol.
+In 2019, the last time schools were accurately and publicly compared against their outcomes, students at BFS gained more progress in their A Levels than students at any other state Sixth Form in Bristol.
 BFS students also had the second highest percentage of A, A and B grades of any non-fee paying Sixth Form in Bristol.
-We bettered these results in 2022, being awarded 38 A grades - with 44% of grades being an A or an A. Further, since our inception, seven of our students have accepted university places at Oxford or Cambridge and almost half of our students have accepted places at one of the universities which are part of the prestigious Russell Group.
+In 2022 and 2023, we continued to secure excellent outcomes that we higher than the national and regional averages.
+Further, since our inception, seven of our students have accepted university places at Oxford or Cambridge and almost half of our students have accepted places at one of the universities which are part of the prestigious Russell Group.
 We will provide you with expert teaching staff, with two dedicated study spaces, with an exclusive café and with personalised university and apprenticeship application support.